-Fig. 3.8 a-e Uppermost prehistoric deposits that may represent the caldera-forming eruption, overlying the prehistoric lava flows and tephra layers.
+Fig. 3.8 a-e Uppermost prehistoric deposits that may represent the calderaforming eruption, overlying the prehistoric lava flows and tephra layers.
 Frame (a) is from the northern caldera wall, and (b) through (e) are from the tilted block just south of the recent aa flow field (Landing Site 1)

+The activity in 1787 is said to have started with the formation of a new cinder cone near the centre of the caldera during a Strombolian-style eruption.
 Activity continued until 1832 with breaks of 2-29 years between individual eruptions.
 The Smithsonian Institution lists the following eruptions during this interval: 1787, 1789, 1795, 1803-1804, and 1832 (Siebert and Simkin 2002).
 The cinder cone grew to 305 m height and developed a summit crater ~60 m across.
 The eruptions occurred from three subsidiary vents about 80 m below the crater rim on the northeast, west, and south flanks of the cinder cone (Raina 1987, and references therein).
 Basaltic aa lavas emerged from the three subsidiary vents, flooded the annular moat between the new cinder cone and the caldera wall, and ultimately flowed westward to cascade into the sea (e.g., see Fig. 3b of Luhr and Haldar 2006).
-Luhr and Haldar (2006) estimate a volume of \sim 25 million m3 for them.
+Luhr and Haldar (2006) estimate a volume of ~25 million m3 for them.